FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

    * - 100
      - Versions of the FLO-2D Pro and Storm Drain are Different.
 Please Check FLO-2D Build and Update Vc2005-Con.Dll
+     - Review engine file dates and flopro.exe and vc2005con.dll.
+       Make sure the file dates correspond to builds that are the same.
+       This may require Technical Support.

    * - 100
      - Floodway Switch = 1,Set Encroach in CONT.DAT
+     - To run a floodway simulation, set Floodway Switch = 1 and set the Encroach variable in CONT.DAT.
+NOPRTC is a switch.
+       The positions are 0, 1 or 2.

    * - 100
      - Set NOPRTC to Only 0, 1, or 2 in CONT.DAT
+     - The variable Graphtim is missing in CONT.DAT.

    * - 100
      - For Graphical Display (Lgplot=2),Graptim must be Greater Than 0
+     - The sediment concentration cannot be greater than 1.

    * - 100
      - Variable Xconc Exceeds 1
+     - The Xarf variable must be a value between 0 and 1.

    * - 100
      - Variable Xarf is Less Than 0 or Greater Than 1
+     - The Froudl variable should not be greater than 1.

    * - 100
      - Variable Froudl Greater Than 9
+     - NOPRTFP is a switch.
+       The positions are 0, 1 or 2.

    * - 100
      - Variable Noprtfp is a Switch,Use Only 0,1,2 or 3
+     - Set either MUD or ISED to 0.

    * - 100
      - Mudflow (Mud=1) and Conventional Sediment Transport (Ised=1) Cannot Be Modeled in the Same Simulation.
 Review CONT.DAT File
+     - If grid element number 1 does not have a neighbor, it is dangling or the coordinates are wrong in TOPO.DAT.
+       Check the location of the cell.

+       Correct it by realigning the grid to the computational domain.

    * - 100
      - Grid Element 1 Has No Neighbor Grid Elements,Check the CADPTS.DAT File
+     - Set ideplt to an inflow grid element number in inflow.dat.

    * - 100
      - If Displaying the Flood Graphics - Lgplot = 2 in CONT.DAT - Then Ideplt must be Greater Than Zero in INFLOW.DAT

    * - 100
      - If Only Writing Text Output to Screen - No Flood Graphics Lgplot = 0 in CONT.DAT - Set Ideplt = 0 in INFLOW.DAT
+     - For text mode, set lgplot = 0 and ideplt = 0.

    * - 100
-     - Ideplt (INFLOW.DAT) must be an Inflow Node and the CONT.DAT Vari-able Lgplot must be Set to 1
+     - Ideplt (INFLOW.DAT) must be an Inflow Node and the CONT.DAT Variable Lgplot must be Set to 1
+     - Make sure Ideplt is a grid element listed in inflow.dat.

    * - 100
      - Total Simulation Time of the Model Exceeds the Hydrograph Duration
+     - If the hydrograph ends before the simulation, make sure it is set to zero or the last dis- charge in the hydrograph will continue as steady flow.

    * - 100
      - If Ideplt is Listed As Inflow Node in the INFLOW.DAT File, Then Lgplot must be 0 or 1
+     - Turn on the Lgplot and Graphtim to use Display Mode.

    * - 200
      - Grid Element Coordinates Exceed 1000000000.
 Reduce the Coordinate Values Before Proceeding

-   * - \
-     - Review engine file dates and flopro.exe and vc2005con.dll.
-       Make sure the file dates correspond to builds that are the same.
-       This may require Technical Support.

-   * - \
-     - To run a floodway simulation, set Floodway Switch = 1 and set the Encroach variable in CONT.DAT.
-NOPRTC is a switch.
-       The positions are 0, 1 or 2.

-   * - \
-     - The variable Graphtim is missing in CONT.DAT.

-   * - \
-     - The sediment concentration cannot be greater than 1.

-   * - \
-     - The Xarf variable must be a value between 0 and 1.

-   * - \
-     - The Froudl variable should not be greater than 1.

-   * - \
-     - NOPRTFP is a switch.
-       The positions are 0, 1 or 2.

-   * - \
-     - Set either MUD or ISED to 0.

-   * - \
-     - If grid element number 1 does not have a neighbor, it is dangling or the coordinates are wrong in TOPO.DAT.
-       Check the location of the cell.

-       Correct it by realigning the grid to the computational domain.

-   * - \
-     - Set ideplt to an inflow grid element number in inflow.dat.

-   * - \
-     - For text mode, set lgplot = 0 and ideplt = 0.

-   * - \
-     - Make sure Ideplt is a grid element listed in inflow.dat.

-   * - \
-     - If the hydrograph ends before the simulation, make sure it is set to zero or the last dis- charge in the hydrograph will continue as steady flow.

-   * - \
-     - Turn on the Lgplot and Graphtim to use Display Mode.

-   * - \
      - Check the coordinates in topo.dat.

    * - 200
      - Hydraulic Structure Channel Inflow must be a Channel Element
+     - Check the invert elevation of the structure, the grid element elevation or the head reference elevation.

    * - 200
      - Time-Stage Elements Have a Stage Assigned that Was Less Than the Floodplain or Channel Bed Elevation.